Seedance 2.0 by Bytedance AI video generator | HeyGen

 Whatever you want to create, you can create it now

-Start creating with Seedance 2 and the rest of HeyGen's AI studio.
-No setup, no shoots — just open a tab and get going.
+Start creating with Seedance 2 and the rest of HeyGen's AI Studio.
+No setup, no shoots — just open a tab and go.